 The Southern regions of Spain are a long-held favourite location of leisure cyclists and World-Tour teams alike.
 It’s no surprise that so many fly south for winter; Andalucía enjoys more than 320 days of sunshine a year and only 40 days of rain on average.
 Calpe and the surrounding area boasts a similarly temperate climate and is swarming with cyclists engaging in some winter training during the colder months.

 The cycling in Southern Spain is like most good training locations – the area is very hilly, several climbs over 2,000m, good road surfaces and sparse traffic.
 The Calpe/Alicante area is known in summer as a haven for those seeking sun-soaked partying but in winter it attracts a very different kind of clientele who mix with the stalwart mahogany ex-pats.
 Cyclists flock to the region in search of sun and smooth tarmac, which they receive in abundance.
 As with the rest of Spain the draw is not only the fantastic riding but also the laid-back lifestyle and delicious food and drink on offer, re-fuelling with some delicious tapas and a cerveza is a must.
+Check here to see what cycling kit you’ll need for winter cycling in Southern Spain!

 Where to stay: Mojacar, Calpe, Almería